intellectivelab/docs.intellectivelab.com/index.md

 **Access the Unity**

 - Connect to Intellective VPN
-- Make sure the FileNet environment is up and accessible.
+- Make sure the FileNet environment is up and accessible
-- Hit the URL: [http://localhost:9080/vu](http://localhost:9080/vu) to access the Unity.
+- Hit the URL: [http://localhost:9080/vu](http://localhost:9080/vu) to access the Unity

 > Username: p8admin_demo
->
 > Password: V3ga123456